Sunday, May 30, 2021

 with other winged things--choir unseen,

-base being soft, cool hand (before the bake) and
+base being soft, a cool hand (before the bake) and

-being a being without wings I break my fast, turn
+being a being as yet without wings I break my fast

 *For more information on the five Luminous Mysteries of the Rosary, see http://www.how-to-pray-the-rosary-everyday.com/scriptural-luminous-mysteries.html

-**1, 3, 4 and epilogue are from combined prompts: Freewrite around the words/concepts float, flower, flow, and Baptism--and adapt after bringing in structure.
+**1, 3 and 4 are from combined prompts: Freewrite around the words/concepts float, flower, flow, and Baptism--and adapt after bringing in structure.
 From Lisa Freedman's Float, Flow, Flower workshop (The Poetry Barn, West Hurley, NY), May/June 2021.

 2 from prompt: Push through writer’s block by choosing a poem whose structure (not necessarily viewpoint) you like, and paralleling--or rebutting--poem's subject line/concept and/or poem's content/rhythm/language.
 Poem used as prompt was Seamus Heaney’s "Skunk".
 From Sharon Scholl’s Plunder Poems: Exploring Creativity Through Borrowed Words (Hope at Hand’s Jax Poetry Fest 2023).